Case Study Bloom Credit: Multi-Provider API Security with KrakenD

 Routing based on headers

-The most typical scenario for dynamic routing is when you want to reach a service based on an input header.
-To access header values, use the above-defined variable {input_headers.}.
+The most typical scenario for dynamic routing is when you want to reach a service or a path based on an input header.
+To access header values, use the above-defined variable {input_headers.xxx}, where xxx is the header name.

-As the dynamic routing component executes before the endpoint evaluation, you don’t need to add the accessed values under input_headers unless you want these headers propagated to the backend.
+As the dynamic routing component executes before the endpoint evaluation, you don’t need to add the headers you declare under input_headers unless you want these headers propagated to the backend.

-For instance, let’s say that you want to pass a customer identifier as a header and use it in a URL containing it:
+For instance, let’s say that you want to pass an X-Tenant header and use it as part of the host you will contact:

 {